GaaneshT/tp/docs/UserGuide.md

 ### Fields in TutorSynch
 The descriptions for the fields state the intentions of the dev team.
 However, as long as the constraints are kept to, users may freely utilise the fields to suit their own needs.
 #### Prefix
 A prefix is used to denote the start of a field when using commands that require multiple inputs.
-A prefix always follows the following format: a one or two letter shortcode followed by a forward slash.
+A prefix always follows the following format: a one or two letter **lowercase** shortcode followed by a forward slash.
 E.g., `n/`

 #### Index : `INDEX`
 - **Prefix**: none